HackelLab-UMN/Developability/README.md

 # Developability

+## THIS REPO HAS BEEN ARCHIVED EFFECTIVE 12-27-2021

 unzip sequence to assay score pickle file (to fit on github)

 #This version has seq to assay info for sequences that have all 10 assay scores but not yield